-Tribal members of Michigan tribes residing in tribal service areas.
+Tribal members of the Michigan tribes residing in tribal service areas.

 Descendant and family members of these tribal members (family members may be non-native or descendents).

-Descendants and family members of members of other tribes or Canadian tribes residing in the tribal service areas.Learn more...
+Descendents and family members of other tribes or Canadian tribes residing in the tribal service areas.Learn more...